Simone Biles Said She Had the "Twisties," but What Does That Mean?

 Article continues below advertisement

-Many came to Simone's defense, mentioning other gymnasts who may have pushed themselves to perform before they were ready and suffered the consequences.
+Many came to Simone's defense, however, mentioning other gymnasts who may have pushed themselves to perform before they were ready and suffered the consequences.
 This includes Soviet gymnast Elena Mukhina who became permanently paralyzed one month before the 1980 Olympics after falling and landing on her chin, according to The New York Times.
 She later died from complications having to do with quadriplegia.

 Another gymnast, Julissa D'Anne Gomez, also became a quadriplegic and died from those injuries after she performed at the World Sports Fair in Japan in the 1980s, according to the Los Angels Times.
 She was only 15 years old.